codership/galera/Docs_tommi/python3/source/introduction.rst

 Traditionally, eager replication protocols coordinated nodes one operation at a time, using *2-phase commit* or distributed locking.
-In a system with *x* nodes and *y* operations, a throughtput of *z* transactions per second requires *x* |times| *y* |times| *z* messages per second.
+In a system with *x* nodes and *y* operations, a throughput of *z* transactions per second requires
+*x* |times| *y* |times| *z* messages per second.
 When the number of nodes increases, transaction response times, conflict probability and deadlock rates grow exponentially.